georgeslabreche/opssat-smartcam/train/README.md

 ```

 What the script does:
 1. Invokes the `label_image.py` script to classify each image.
-This script uses the trained model to predict a label for a given image.
+This script uses the trained model to classify an image with a label.
+2. By default, a classification is accepted if the confidence level is greater than or equal to 70%.
-2. The classified images are copied to `repo/my_model_name/data/classification`.
+3. The classified images are copied to `repo/my_model_name/data/classification`.
-3. A classification confidence log is saved as a CSV file in `repo/my_model_name/data/classification/confidences.csv`.
+4. A classification confidence log is saved as a CSV file in `repo/my_model_name/data/classification/confidences.csv`.

 Analyze the classification accuracies for each label to test the model with respect to your performance criteria: